aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/plotarea/_index.md

 ```

-Gets or sets the height of plot-area bounding box in units of 1/4000 of the chart area.
+the height of plot-area bounding box in units of 1/4000 of the chart area.

 The plot-area bounding box includes the plot area, tick marks(tick labels), and a small border around the tick marks.
 If the value is not created by MS Excel, please call Chart.Calculate() method before calling this method.